 Other Viking trading towns in Sweden

-Some of the other important trading towns in Sweden that is worth mentioning is, Sigtuna and Södertälje, that are also located in the eastern part of Sweden.
+Some of the other important trading towns in Sweden that are worth mentioning are, Sigtuna and Södertälje, which are also located in the eastern part of Sweden.
 We also have, Skara and Lödöse, which is located in the western part of Sweden, and Uppåkra to the south.
 Köpingsvik on the island of Öland, and Visby on the island of Gotland should also be mentioned, Gotland was an island that saw a lot of trade during and after the Viking age, and it is in general an area of significant historical importance, and worth a visit.

 Export from Sweden during the Viking age